 If you’re reading this from a standard desktop, tablet, or mobile device, you are part of the majority.
-However, there is an often-overlooked minority of those who don’t get to experience the internet the same way due to a disability.
+However, an often-overlooked minority is those who can’t experience the internet the same way due to a disability.
 As business websites turn into the solely available storefront due to the COVID-19 pandemic, it is more important than ever to invest in providing an equally accessible website for those with disabilities.

 A few months ago, Mike, one of our web developers, gave insight on understanding ADA compliance, the lawsuits at stake for not complying, and more of the coding-based compliance changes to make.
 The items lined out in that article are crucial and take skilled developers to optimize and comply.
 However, there are also many ways that you can start investing in ADA compliance without a web developer.